 - check your fuel, water, oil and brake fluid levels

-- check your heater, lights, brakes and exhause are all working
+- check your heater, lights, brakes and exhaust are all working

 - pack emergency supplies, including a torch, blanket, spade, water and food